Open to the Public

 Hours View All

-The Nature Conservancy officially welcomed the public to the Nine Times Preserve at a dedication ceremony on May 2, 2009.
-This land deal began when Upstate Forever purchased Nine Times Preserve from Crescent Resources in 2007.
-The Nature Conservancy then took ownership, combining a $1.5 million grant from the South Carolina Conservation Bank and private donations from individuals and foundations.
+Protection began at Nine Times Preserve when Upstate Forever purchased the property from Crescent Resources in 2007.
+The Nature Conservancy then took ownership in 2009, utilizing a $1.5 million grant from the South Carolina Conservation Bank and private donations from individuals and foundations.

-In the winter of 2012, approximately 1.7 miles of trail were installed to help highlight the different community types throughout the preserve.
+In the winter of 2012, approximately 1.7 miles of trail were installed to give visitors an opportunity to explore the forests, ravines, and streams throughout the preserve.
 Funding from the Recreational Trails Program through the SC Department of Parks, Recreation, and Tourism made the trail installation possible.

 For more information